risatino/js-ufo/README.md

 #### JavaScript + the DOM
-This project app pulls UFO Siting data
+This project app pulls UFO siting data